MUKASA-Samson/Data_Jobs_Postings_Analysis_with_SQL/README.md

 # Job Market for Data Professionals (2023)

 This project analyzes real-world job posting data to provide insights into the current data professional job market.
-The data, originally collected by Luke Brousse in 2023 from various job posting platforms, was processed, analyzed, and visualized to answer key questions relevant to aspiring and current data professionals.
+The data, originally collected by Luke Barousse in 2023 from various job posting platforms, was processed, analyzed, and visualized to answer key questions relevant to aspiring and current data professionals.

 ## Project Overview